 The aspirants had to give biometric attendance, so they had to report at 7:30 am for paper 1 and at 12:45 pm for paper 2.

 The candidates, who were not able to submit registration fee on time even after the extension of the last date, have been allowed to sit for the examination by paying the fee through a demand draft.

 The candidates who will qualify the advanced exam will be able to get admission to the Top IITs for bachelor’s, integrated master’s and dual degree programmes.

-In keeping with the recent JEE Advanced Notifications, the answer keys for the exam was released on 29th May 2018 and copy of candidate responses was sent to the candidates by 25th May 2018.
+In keeping with the recent JEE Advanced Notifications, the answer keys for the exam will be released soon.

 Physics was relatively difficult from the other two subjects.

-There was no difference in the JEE Advance Paper pattern if talk about the number of questions (54 questions) but the marks in each paper decreased to 180 from 183.
+There was no difference in the JEE Advance Paper Pattern if we talk about the number of questions (54 questions), but the marks in each paper increased to 186 from 180.

 The exam was based on online mode, so aspirants were able to clear the response and mark the answer for review.